gaganmj/CoinBasePro/README.md

 cd CoinBasePro

-The folder structure should be as below
+The folder structure should be as below:
-NOTE: Navigate to this link https://github.com/gaganmj/CoinBasePro/blob/main/README.md and Please click on RAW view to see exact folder structure.

 coinBasePro
 │
 ├── Server/
-│   ├── server.ts
+│   ├── (link)server.ts
 │   ├── env
 │   ├── package.json
 │   └── tsconfig.json